 A scuba diver, golfer, and cyclist walk into a bar.
-All walk out again because they spent all of their money on sports equipment.
+All walk out again because they’ve already spent all of their money on scuba diving gear.

-Diving can be expensive.
-And divers know what’s most important is saving cash towards the next dive.
-If you’ve checked out our list of the best dive computers, then you’ll know that the numbers on equipment can get pretty high, very quickly.
+If you’ve checked out our main page of the best dive computers, then you’ll know that the cost of this vital piece of kit can get pretty damn high.

 The i100 is Aqua Lung’s fairly basic diving computer but it is an exceptionally good one.
 It has an easy, clear display with a simple single-button interface to navigate through the menu.